RBazelais/The-Hype-Check/README.md

 Submitted by: **Rachel Bazelais**

 This web app: **The Hype Check is a movie trailer discussion platform built with React and Supabase.
-Users create posts about trailers they've watched, share their initial reactions, and engage in spoiler-protected discussions.git init**
+Users create posts about trailers they've watched, share their initial reactions, and engage in spoiler-protected discussions**

 Time spent: **56** hours spent in total